 We’ve all felt the effects of a bad night’s sleep; groggy and irritable the next day, or perhaps the inability to concentrate on even the most simple task.
 But a bad night’s sleep can actually have bigger, further reaching effects on your mental health, with research suggesting that the ability to regulate our emotions is compromised the following day .
 When we don’t sleep well, the area of our brain called the amygdala (which helps control our emotions and anxiety levels) struggles to function properly, often leading to feelings of depression and/or low mood.

 It’s not too surprising, then, that when we’re tired and emotional it becomes more difficult to make healthy choices.
 We might find we reach for comfort food or fast food, not having the energy to prepare something nutritious.
-Further still, there is scientific evidence to suggest that poor sleeping habits can actually impact the ability to lose weight .
-For more on the link between sleep and weight loss, check out this article.
+Further still, there is scientific evidence to suggest that sleep and weight loss are closely linked.